andifalk/secure-oauth2-oidc-workshop/lab2/README.md

         .userAuthoritiesMapper(userAuthoritiesMapper());
 ```
 we configure an OAuth2 client and an OIDC login client and reconfigure the _userinfo_ endpoint user mapping
 to map authorities different as the standard one.
-The custom mapping is done in the implementation
+The custom mapping is performed in the implementation
 of the _GrantedAuthoritiesMapper_ interface that maps entries of the _groups_ claim to spring security
-authority roles .
+authority roles.

 <hr>